- Mississippi State University • IDEELab

 From Campus to Company

-With support from MSU’s Center for Entrepreneurship and Outreach (E-Center), Trey developed a full-service business plan for a materials testing lab offering:
+With support from MSU’s Center for Entrepreneurship and Outreach (E-Center), Trey developed a comprehensive business plan for a materials testing lab.
+He aimed to offer:

 Dynamic mechanical analysis